ttulttul/llm-globber/README.md

 # Process a git repository (automatically uses tracked files)
 llm_globber --git /path/to/repo -o output
+llm_globber --git https://github.com/ttulttul/llm-globber -o output
 ```

 ### Git Integration

 When using the `--git` option, LLM Globber automatically:

+1. Downloads the git repository if a URL was provided
-1. Verifies the path is a valid git repository
+2. Verifies the path is a valid git repository
-2. Uses the repository name and branch for the output filename
+3. Uses the repository name and branch for the output filename
-3. Processes only tracked files in the repository
+4. Processes only tracked files in the repository
-4. Maintains the repository's directory structure in the output
+5. Maintains the repository's directory structure in the output

 This is especially useful for preparing codebases for LLM analysis: